How to get to/from Rogers Centre

 Paying your fare

-TSI TIP: Be sure to take your card out of your wallet when you tap – pressing your whole wallet against the machine can lead to charges on multiple cards
+TSI TIP: Be sure to take your card out of your wallet when you tap – pressing your whole wallet against the machine can lead to charges on multiple cards.

-The subway is almost always faster than driving, as you won’t have to worry about traffic.
 The subway is also relatively safe, as it will mostly be filled with business commuters and other people trying to get to the Jays game.
-You should still be vigilant however, especially if you are riding the subway late at night.
-But we have no problem recommending the subway to you as an appropriate method of travel.
+But you should still be vigilant, especially if riding the subway late at night.
+But we have no problem recommending the subway to you as an appropriate method of travel, including following night games.

 Taking the Streetcar to the Rogers Centre

-If you’re staying downtown in a place that is too far to walk to the Rogers Centre and also is not within walking distance of a subway station, you may have to take a TTC streetcar to get to and from the stadium.
+If you’re staying downtown in a place that is too far to walk to the Rogers Centre and not within walking distance of a subway station, you may have to take a TTC streetcar to get to and from the stadium.
 These streetcars run all over the city, so your route will depend on where you are coming from.
 We can tell you that the 504 and 510 streetcar lines both get you pretty close to the Rogers Centre.
 Here’s a quick guide below.

 If you are coming from the north, the 510 line will take you along the west side of the stadium and you’ll want to get off at the Spadina Avenue and Bremner Boulevard stop.